Cheshire Diabetic Retinal Screening

 Free parking - if someone has dropped you off (you cannot drive for a few hours after your appointment as your eyesight will be blurry)

-Experienced screeners - book in to see lovely Laura or Jess who have been looking after diabetic patients for over 8 years each!
+Experienced screeners - book in to see the lovely Charlotte or Jess who are passionate about looking after our diabetic patients.

 COVID-19 Secure - with the utmost hygiene measures being taken